isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/complex-synchronization/index.rst

-.. _complex-sync-for-crm-entities:

 Complex Synchronization
 =======================================

-In :ref:`complex-sync-for-crm-entities`, you configured a synchronization process that represents CRM accounts as Sitecore items.
+In :doc:`../simple-synchronization/index`, you configured a synchronization process that represents CRM accounts as Sitecore items.
 The real power of having access to CRM accounts is when you are able to associate an xDB contact with a CRM account.